User Manual

 • IsRequired (Optional): This field determines whether the attribute is required.

-• It can be set to true/false or the user can select it with a key.
+• It can be set to true/false or the user can select a key.

 • Symbol Picker > Fixed > true/false or Component > Switch